Local Chiefs fans gearing up for the victory parade, travel options available

 For many fans, it will be a once-in-a-lifetime chance to celebrate a victory that hasn’t happened in half a century.

-The moment eight-year-old Sterling Knowles found out he would be going to the parade, all he could say was, “Oh my gosh!”
+The moment 8-year-old Sterling Knowles found out he would be going to the parade, all he could say was, “Oh my gosh!”

 His whole family is going and they are die-hard Chiefs fans.